 Therefore, DCF is considered to be one of the essential valuation methods because it is trying to determine the intrinsic value of the company (irrespective of what other analyses, such as trading comps, might say).

 The analysis assumes that the company is worth as much as the present value of all future unlevered free cash flows, discounted at the company’s weighted average cost of capital (WACC).
 If the last sentence sounds like gibberish to you, don’t worry, we’ll explain what it means below.

-The main analysis’ weakness is that it is based on many assumptions (about available cash flows, time frame, cost of capital, growth rate, etc.), and even a small change in them can result in vastly different company values.
+One thing to keep in mind about DCF is that it is based on multiple assumptions (e.g. amount of future cash flows, timing of cash flows, cost of capital, growth rate, etc.).
+Because of this, even a small change in any of the assumptions can result in vastly different company values.

 Steps to DCF are following:

-1. Calculate Free Cash Flow using forecasted financial statements
+1.)
+Calculate Unlevered Free Cash Flow (FCF) using forecasted financial statements

-2. Discount Free Cash Flows using the Weighted Average Cost of Capital (WACC) – the blended cost of capital for debt and equity
+2.)
+Discount Unlevered Free Cash Flows using the Weighted Average Cost of Capital (WACC) – the blended cost of capital for debt and equity

 There are two ways to determine terminal value – perpetuity growth method and terminal multiple method.

 Perpetuity growth method